btzy/autotimetable/README.md

 Do not put any spaces in the module list!

+## Other options

+`--quiet` - Don't grumble about modules with lessons that cannot be interpreted (see below for what this means).
+These modules will be ignored regardless of the presence of this option.

 ## What it can do

 * Attempt to leave full days free where possible